Volunteers make it possible!

 Root Beer Float Social – Gather a team to help you serve up these old fashioned favorites.
 Prior to camp make sure all the supplies are there and lead the serving and clean-up efforts.
 (Monday)

 Sports Ladders – Organize the sign-up for sports ladders (includes non-sport activities too, like cribbage) and make promotional announcements at meals that help keep them moving along to completion before camp ends.
-(Monday-Thursday).
+(Monday-Thursday) Volunteer spots open.

 Talent Show – Produce or play a supporting role in putting on the most popular show at camp, Seabeck’s Got Talent!
 Gather sign ups, put together the program, determine the production and backline needs of each performer, make announcements during meals to promote the show, organize a rehearsal and emcee the event.
 (Thursday is talent show).
 Participants will be recruited during camp.

 Teaching – There are classes for every age group, and camp needs teachers who can put together and lead age appropriate activities to fill a two (2) hour morning session (Monday-Wednesday).
 Parents are always asked to volunteer so you have plenty of adult help.
-Age groups are: 3-5, 6-7, 8-9, 10-11, 12-13 and teen.
+Age groups are: 3-5, 6-7, 8-9, 10-13, and teen.
+Volunteer spots open.

-Teen Hangout – Create a fun and social space for teens to gather during evenings to watch movies and have snacks and refreshments together (Monday-Thursday).
+Teen Hangout – Create a fun and social space for teens to gather during evenings to watch movies and have snacks and refreshments together.
+(Monday-Thursday) Volunteer spots open.

 Tennis Clinic – Do you enjoy playing tennis and teaching?
 Run the clinic for kids.
-Put together a team of volunteers to help you give various age groups a one- hour session in the afternoons (Monday-Thursday).
-Volunteer spots open.
+Put together a team of volunteers to help you give various age groups a one- hour session in the afternoons.
+(Monday-Thursday)

 Vespers – Lead a spiritual session in the wood.
+Can be sacred or secular!
 Past vespers have included poetry, musical offerings, meditation and inspiring words of wisdom.
-(Tuesday evening).
+(Tuesday evening) Volunteer spots open.

-Water Safety – Make sure our young campers are following camp rules related to boat safety and swimming in the lagoon during designated times.
+Water Safety Monitor– Make sure our young campers are following camp rules related to boat safety and swimming in the lagoon during designated times.
 A certified lifeguard is hired to monitor the swimming area.
-(Sunday-Friday)
+(Monday-Thursday) Volunteer spots open.